 CDN Reports give you information about traffic to your domains.
 To see them, click Reports from the top menu and select a type of report under CDN Reports.

-Twelve CDN reports are available.
+Fourteen CDN reports are available.

 The bandwidth reports show the volume of traffic to your domains with one line representing edge traffic from QUANTIL's servers, one representing traffic from your origin servers, and one representing the cache hit rate.